john-science/python_for_scientists/classes/12_matplotlib/lecture_12.md

 # Plotting with matplotlib

 Matplotlib is a standard plotting library in Python.
 That is, people use it all the time to make 2D or 3D informational graphics.
-This is not a thorough guide to everything you can do with the library.
-But a quick introduction to the four major kinds of plots you (as a scientist/engineer) will want to make 99% of the time.
-The plots are easy to make, and easy to customize.
-Matplotlib also allows for a dizzying amount of customization, so you can create anything from quick-and-easy plots to publication-quality plots.
+This lecture will not be a through guide to matplotlib, because that would take far too long.
+Instead, this introduction will show you how to make four major types of plots that you (as a scientist/engineer) will want to know how to make.
+The plots are easy to make and easy to customize.

+Matplotlib allows for a dizzying amount of customization, so you can create anything from quick-and-easy plots to publication-quality plots.

 ## Installing matplotlib